Tiendil/feeds.fun/README.md

 - [x] Type of feed id: UUID
 - [x] Type of entity id: UUID
 - [x] Type of tag id: UUID
+- [ ] How to choose how many entries show in view?

 # Public MVP